Search

 AN ETHICAL RESPONSE TO FASHION EXCESS

-As a fashion brand, you can donate your unsold stock to Thread Together at the end of each season.
-All the barriers are removed to make it easy; There is no minimum donation, no limitation on the age of the stock and Thread Together will collect clothing from anywhere in Australia as well as providing a donation acknowledgement receipt for all donations.
+As a fashion brand, you can donate your unsold stock to Thread Together.
+They’ve removed all barriers to make the process straightforward: there’s no minimum donation requirement, no restrictions on the age of the stock, and Thread Together will collect clothing from anywhere in Australia, free of charge.
+A donation acknowledgment receipt is also provided.
+If you are interested in making a donation, click here: https://threadtogether.org/fashion-partner-clothing-donation/

 BECOME A FASHION PARTNER OF THREAD TOGETHER: